 LAWTON, Okla.
 (KSWO) - Governor Stitt has signed into law, a bill that will cut Oklahoma unemployment benefits from 26 weeks down to 16 weeks.

 House Bill 1933 will go into effect starting January of 2023, changing the duration of unemployment benefits by 10 weeks.
-Lyle Roggow, President of the Duncan Area Economic Development Foundation, said he understands why the change was needed, in order to help with the workforce shortage happening in Oklahoma.
+Lyle Roggow, president of the Duncan Area Economic Development Foundation, said he understands why the change was needed, to help with the workforce shortage happening in Oklahoma.

 “Once HB 1933 was signed into law, the agency began working with staff to ensure the appropriate processes and technology are put into place to smoothly implement the first phase of the legislation,” said Zumwalt.

 The new law does have stipulations to protect Oklahomans in case of a recession.
 According to the text of the bill, in 2025 the number of weeks to receive benefits could be extended, depending on how many people are claiming unemployment.

 “To a more challenging situation, where more and more people can’t find work when we get into companies are laying off.
 I am sure that the legislator will make an adjustment going the other way because these are federal funds that come down to the state and are used,” said Roggow.